Free Account Planning & Management Template [2024]

 Preservation of Historical Knowledge

-An account planning template serves as a repository of historical data and insights about the client.
+An account planning template serves as a repository of historical data and insights about the client's organisation.

 For new team members or those transitioning between key accounts, this historical knowledge is invaluable.
-They can quickly review the account plan to understand past interactions, challenges, solutions provided, and other key relationships and account details.
+They can quickly review the key account plan, to understand past interactions, challenges, solutions provided, and other key relationships and account details.
 This speeds up the onboarding process and ensures continuity in client relationships.

 Accountability Between Teams